haberda/Periodic-lights/README.md

 ## Algorithm explanation

-This works by calculating the time that occurs exactly in the middle of the start_time and end_time.
+This app works by calculating the time that occurs exactly in the middle of the start_time and end_time.
 The current time is then compared to the middle point to determine at what point in the day the current time is relative to the middle point.
-This is then fit to a sin function (running from 0-1, aka sin from 0 to pi).
-This returns a percentage, if your defined light percentage is from 0-100 then the direct reading from the sin function will be used.
+This is then fit to a sin function (running from 0 to pi in the x direction).
+This returns a percentage, if your defined light brightness is from 0-100 then the direct reading from the sin function will be used.
 In practice this is calculated by:

 ![equation.png](equation.png)

 The color temperature is calculated the same way as the brightness.

 The values are updated 24 hours a day, therefore, setting the run_every variable to a very short time will not result in the lights updating faster.
 There are 256 brightness bit values, assuming the maximum is set to 100% brightness and the minimum is set to 0%.
 This means there are only 512 brightness steps that can be taken in 1 day, or in other words, about 1 every 3 minutes.
 Therefore, in terms of brightness, the app should be set to update about once every 3 minutes.
-A similar calculation can be made for color temperature, assuming the default range.
+A similar calculation can be made for color temperature, assuming the default range in mired.
 Using the default settings, the brightness of the lights would look like this over the course of a day:

 ![default_settings.png](default_settings.png)